skagedal/blog.skagedal.tech/jekyll/_posts/2023-01-01-writing-a-habit-tracker.md

 But then there's the side of me who really enjoys programming, and starting up small projects every now and then.
 And this kind of small "productivity" tools are perfect as an excuse to toy around with some technology, and get the feeling that you're "doing something".

 So, here we go.
 I want to do start this off by writing a backend service in Java with Spring Boot using PostgreSQL, because that's some stuff I want to toy around with more.
-And I'm going to sort of start backwards – with the deployment.
+And I'm going to sort of start backwards[^4] – with the deployment.

 I'm gonna set things up on my Digital Ocean Ubuntu machine that also serves this blog.
 Let's begin with installing PostgreSQL.